Skip to main content

 Dorms

-BU requires that freshmen live on campus and guarantees on-campus housing for all four undergraduate years, a guarantee that about 75% of students take advantage of.
-In total, over 80% of the BU student body lives in on-campus housing, making dorms a critical part of student life (even for upperclassmen).
-Because so many students live on-campus throughout their undergraduate years, BU offers a diverse range of housing options, including historic brownstones, modern high-rises, and apartments.
+BU requires that freshmen live on campus and guarantees on-campus housing for all four undergraduate years, a guarantee that about two-thirds of students take advantage of.
+In total, 66% of the BU undergraduates live on campus, making dorms a critical part of student life (even for upperclassmen).
+Because so many students live on campus throughout their undergraduate years, BU offers a diverse range of housing options, including historic brownstones, modern high-rises, and apartments.

 Extracurriculars